jamesrcutmore/FruitBowl/README.md

 # **About**
 -  Fruitbowl is a place for smoothies recipes.

--  Fruit has full C.R.U.D functionality.
+-  Fruitbowl has full C.R.U.D functionality.

 -  It is a platform for smoothies lovers to explore and share smoothies recipes with one another.